Robert Serra: Others

 Contrasting the Venezuelan government's statements, some have called Serra's murder an alleged inside job.
 Members of the Venezuelan opposition were skeptical of the government's blurry video.
 Criminologists found it difficult to believe that Serra's murder was a "political hit".
 According to insiders of the situation, the murder seemed to be due to a robbery or betrayal.
 Another connection made to Serra's death was his close connection to colectivos, in particular the leader of the leader of the 5 de Marzo and "close associate" of Serra, José Odreman.

 During a pause between a supposed gunfight in downtown Caracas, Odreman made statements hinting at the involvement between the clash and Serra's death, criticized law enforcement corruption and said to Minister Miguel Rodríguez Torres, “I lay full responsibility on you of what might happen to me.
 Enough comrades have been sacrificed”.
 A little over an hour after his statements, photographs emerged showing the 5 de Marzo colectivo leader Odreman being held captive by Venezuelan authorities followed by videos which showed his dead body lying in a pool of blood.
 Though the Venezuelan government denied that the clashes and resulting deaths of colectivo members were related to Serra's death, Runrunes noted in an investigative article that the police and bodyguards arrested by Venezuelan authorities involved with Serra's death were also members of colectivos.

+Arrest of Leiver Padilla Mendoza and Julio Cesar Velez

-The presumed murderer of Robert Serra, identified as a Colombian paramilitary, is captured by Colombian police in November 2014 and extradited to Venezuela.
-In June 2015, Julio Cesar Velez, former députy in Colombian city of Cúcuta and member of Social Party of National Unity is arrested in Venezuela and suspected of instigating of murder.
-The man is also suspected by the Colombian justice for the murder of his wife several years earlier.
+Leiver Padilla Mendoza, a dual Colombian-Venezuelan citizen, was captured by Colombian police in November 2014 and extradited to Venezuela in 2015 to face trial for the murders of Serra and Herrera.
+In June 2015, Julio Cesar Velez, former députy in the Colombian city of Cúcuta and a member of Social Party of National Unity was arrested in Venezuela and charged with instigating the murder.
+The Colombian authorities also suspected him of murdering his wife several years earlier.